CoolRobotsAndStuff/seq/README.md

 Seq is a concurrency library for scheduling tasks with delays in a program where there is also code that should run constantly on a loop.
 You can quickly slap it on a project that needs concurrency without worrying too much about it, and the concept itself can be implemented in any language.

+It can be either stackful or stackless depending on what you need (see ```examples/primes.c```).
+It's very configurable and extendable (see ```examples/minimal.c```).
+The minimal version if fully cross-platform, and the timing utilities can be easily implemented for the platform of you choice.
+I plan to add more out-of-the-box support for micro-controllers.

 The idea originated as a way to control an Arduino robot with a bunch of servos that should move independently of one another.
 I then used it on another [robot controller in python](https://github.com/iita-robotica/rescate_laberinto/blob/master/src/flow_control/sequencer.py).

 There are also other options for concurrency in c, most notably [protothreads](https://dunkels.com/adam/pt/) and coroutine libraries like [libdill](https://libdill.org/).